Shopify and Amazon are giants in the e-commerce world, but which one is better for your business? Read on to make the right choice.

 - Shipping discount: Up to 72%

-- Transaction fees of 0.5% on all sales that don't use Shopify payment, in addition to credit card fees
+- Transaction fees: 5% on all sales that don't use Shopify payment, in addition to credit card fees

 - Features: 15 staff accounts and everything included in the Shopify plan, plus an advanced report builder and third-party calculated shipping rates